How To

 Why do that?
 As we've seen, Steampipe's plugins can abstract native APIs in a way that makes them simpler to use than the constructs provided by SDKs like github.com/google/go-github.
 The Steampipe system doesn't just provide a SQL interface to an API, it organizes that interface to make you maximally productive.
 And it does that using patterns, like the my pattern, that you can learn once and then apply across many APIs.

 If you decide that Steampipe is the right tool for the job, which of the two methods we've shown should you use?
 It's your choice!
 If you're more comfortable using a database connection, do that.
-If you'd rather use the Steampipe Cloud API, do that.
+If you'd rather use the Turbot Pipes API, do that.
 Either way, you'll get the job done more easily than if you had to use native APIs directly.
 Give it a try, and let us know how it goes!